-Environmental science incorporates biology, chemistry, and geology and introduces students to key concepts and issues within ecological science.
-Investigations are used to understand and explain the behavior of nature in a variety of scenarios that incorporate scientific reasoning, analysis, and real-world applications of the issues we are facing with our environment.
-Topics studied may include human population, water quality availability, climate change, sustainability, species depletion extinction, air quality, food production and availability, deforestation/loss of biodiversity, habitat loss, and waste management.
+Environmental science looks deeper into what it means to study the environment and the broad scope of sciences it encompasses (biology, chemistry, and geology).
+It incorporates life and earth sciences, while introducing the student to concepts such as environmental economics. policy and law, and how they connect to and effect the scientific community.
+Hands on investigations, field study, and long-term research are used to understand and explain environmental science in a variety of scenarios that incorporate scientific reasoning, analysis, and real-world applications of past and current environmental issues.
+Topics studied may include environmental economics and law. human population, water quality, climate change, sustainability, species depletion extinction, air quality, minerals and soils, deforestation/loss of biodiversity, habitat loss, and waste management.